Travix-International/frint-test/docs/guides/Setup.md

 # Set up frint-test

-Once you have [frint-test installed](/docs/installation/README.md), you are required to do some minimal set up to get frint-test to work with your test framework of choice.
+Once you have [frint-test installed](/docs/installation/README.md), you are required to do some minimal set up to get frint-test to work with Mocha.

 The only supported test framework at this moment is [Mocha](https://mochajs.org/), so we assume you are using Mocha already.